Organisation of Ukrainian Nationalists: Independent Ukraine

 Euromaidan in Kyiv, December 2013.
 Protesters with OUN-B flag.

-After the dissolution of the Soviet Union, both OUN factions resumed activities within Ukraine.
-The Melnyk faction threw its support behind the Ukrainian Republican Party at the time that it was headed by Levko Lukyanenko.
-The OUN-B reorganized itself within Ukraine as the Congress of Ukrainian Nationalists (KUN) (registered as a political party in January 1993).
-Its conspiratorial leaders within the diaspora did not want to openly enter Ukrainian politics and attempted to imbue this party with a democratic, moderate facade.
-However, within Ukraine, the project attracted more nationalists who took the party to the right.
-Until her death in 2003, KUN was headed by Slava Stetsko, widow of Yaroslav Stetsko, who also simultaneously headed the OUN and the Anti-Bolshevik Bloc of Nations.
+The OUN factions in the diasopra were initially reluctant to return to open political activity in Ukraine during 1989–1991 due to the political dominance of the Communist Party.
+The Banderite OUN-r set up the Congress of Ukrainian Nationalists (KUN) in 1992, which initially attempted to present a moderate front before the party was drawn further to the right by its domestic recruits.
+According to Andrew Wilson, these members wanted to create an idealised version of Bandera's OUN.
+Until her death in 2003, KUN was headed by Slava Stetsko, widow of Yaroslav Stetsko, who also simultaneously headed the OUN-B and the Anti-Bolshevik Bloc of Nations.
+The OUN-M established itself as a non-governmental organization in 1993 and mainly engaged in publishing activities.

 On 9 March 2010, the Kyiv Post reported that the OUN (technically the OUN-M) rejected Yulia Tymoshenko's calls to unite "all of the national patriotic forces" led by the Yulia Tymoshenko Bloc against Viktor Yanukovych.
 The OUN-M demanded that Yanukovych should reject the idea of cancelling the Hero of Ukraine status given to Stepan Bandera and Roman Shukhevych, Yanukovych should continue the practice of recognising fighters for Ukraine's independence, which was launched by (his predecessor) Viktor Yushchenko, and posthumously award the Hero of Ukraine titles to Yevhen Konovalets and Symon Petliura.
 On 19 November 2018, the Organisation of Ukrainian Nationalists, as well as the Congress of Ukrainian Nationalists and Ukrainian nationalist groups Right Sector and C14, endorsed Ruslan Koshulynskyi's candidacy in the 2019 Ukrainian presidential election.
 In the election Koshulynskyi received 1.6% of the votes.